-ROOF AIR CONDITIONER
+ROOF AIR CONDITIONERS

-If you did not order the optional roof air conditioner at the time of purchase, your unit may be wired so that one can be installed later; ask your dealer.
+If you did not order the optional roof air conditioner at the time of purchase, your RV is wired so that one (or two) can be installed later.
 The roof air conditioner will operate only on 120-volt electricity.

 More than one type of roof air conditioner is installed at the factory.
-Consult your dealer and your roof air conditioner manufacturer's manual for specific instructions for the one installed in your unit.
+Consult your Coachmen dealer and your roof air conditioner manufacturer's manual for specific instructions for the one installed in your RV.